Skip to content

 The term deep neck lift specifically refers to the treatment of structures that lie below the platysma muscle.
 While a conventional neck lift may be limited to the skin and the platysma, the deep neck lift goes further to treat:

-This deeper approach is what differentiates a good result from an exceptional one, especially in patients with more challenging necks.
+This deeper approach is what can differentiate a basic result from a more complete one, especially in patients with more challenging necks.

 The structures I treat in a deep neck lift

 Let me detail each anatomical structure I address during a deep neck lift.
-This level of detail is what allows for truly transformative results.
+This level of detail is what supports substantial change in selected patients.

 Supraplatysmal fat: the superficial layer